Chapter 1: Shadow over the Sun

 “Then you can open a hole back to my home?”
 Things didn’t have to make sense in a hallucination.

 “Portal.
 Yes, I believe I am having enough information.”
 The man turned to one wooden wall of the alley.
-“This is to be highly illegal outside a portal ground, but to catch a Drain in action is more important.
+“This is to be highly illegal outside a portal ground, but to catch a Drain like you were experiencing in action is more important.
 If I were not friends with those on the Council, I would not even be trying this.”
 Sam nodded along, no idea what the Kirian was saying.
 The majus watched the wall for a moment, then raised a hand, frowning.
 Then he raised both hands.